Health Encyclopedia

 • Plain noodles, rice, mashed potatoes, chicken noodle or rice soup

-• Unsweetened canned fruit (avoid pineapple), bananas
+• Unsweetened canned fruit (but not pineapple), bananas

 • Limit caffeine and chocolate.
 Don't use spices or seasonings other than salt.